shaderLABS/shaderBOT/README.md

-    "threadRoleID": "", // role that will be automatically added to new threads "stickyThreadChannelIDs": [""], // channels whose threads will be automatically sticky upon creation "appealChannelID": "", // channel for listing ban appeals "botChannelID": "", // channel for sending failed auto responses, editing tickets and managing project subscriptions "mediaChannelIDs": [""], // channels in which every message that doesn't contain an image, a video or a link will be deleted
+    "threadRoleID": "", // role that will be automatically added to new threads "stickyThreadChannelIDs": [""], // channels whose threads will be automatically sticky upon creation "appealChannelID": "", // channel for listing ban appeals "appealCooldown": 0, // cooldown in seconds for submitting new appeals after the previous one has been declined "botChannelID": "", // channel for sending failed auto responses, editing tickets and managing project subscriptions "mediaChannelIDs": [""], // channels in which every message that doesn't contain an image, a video or a link will be deleted
     "guildID": "",